tanimine/tanimine_backend/README.md

 TaniMine is a multiplatform app to help farmers in every stage of their farming activities.
 The Agricultural ProcessWith features built based on their problems from is divided into three stages.pre-farming to post-farming.

 ## Team
-Adinda Regita Afifah Cahyani - Hustler
+Adinda Regita Afifah Cahyani - Hustler <br>
-Reymunda Dwi Alfathur - Hipster
+Reymunda Dwi Alfathur - Hipster <br>
-Fajar Buana Hidayat - Hacker
+Fajar Buana Hidayat - Hacker <br>
 Dinar Nur Aziz  - Hacker

 ## How to Install and Run the Project